Pick a Box: Famous contestants

 Two other famous contestants were Frank Partridge, the last Australian to be awarded the Victoria Cross in World War II, and George Black, who went on to become a question writer for the show.

 However, by far the program's most successful contestant was Barry Jones, who won a total of 208 episodes spanning eight years between 1960 and 1967, winning over A$58,000.

-He was known for taking issue with Dyer about certain expected answers, most famously in response to a question about "the first British Governor-General of India", where he pointed out that Warren Hastings was technically only the Governor-General of the Presidency of Fort William in Bengal Presidency.
+Jones was known for taking issue with Dyer about certain expected answers, most famously in response to a question about "the first British Governor-General of India", where he pointed out that Warren Hastings was technically only the Governor-General of the Presidency of Fort William in Bengal Presidency.
 Jones' appearances on Pick a Box lasted from 1960 to 1968.

 Jones later became a member of the Parliament of Victoria and then of the Federal Parliament, a minister in the Hawke government and president of the Australian Labor Party.
 He was also chosen as an Australian Living Treasure.

 Pick a Box was added to the National Film and Sound Archive's Sounds of Australia Registry in 2010.
 An excerpt of Episode 170, featuring Barry Jones, has been published online.

 The show's later remake, Ford Superquiz, featured Hutton "Red" Gibson as a contestant.
 Gibson, who had already won thousands of dollars as a Grand Champion on the game show Jeopardy! in his native United States, had a prolonged run of several weeks as champion on Superquiz.